glyfish/glyfish.github.io/_posts/2018-08-04-discrete_state_markov_chain_equilibrium.md

 ### Solution of Equilibrium Equation

-An equation for the equilibrium distribution of states, {% katex %}\pi_{E}{% endkatex %}, can be obtained from equation {% katex %}(11){% endkatex %},
+An equation for the equilibrium distribution, {% katex %}\pi_{E}{% endkatex %}, can be obtained from equation {% katex %}(11){% endkatex %},
 {% katex display %}
 \pi^{T}_E\left(P - I\right) = 0\ \ \ \ \ (12),
 {% endkatex %}
 where {% katex %}I{% endkatex %} is the identity matrix.
-Equation {% katex %}(12){% endkatex %} alone is insufficient to obtain a unique solution since the system of linear equations if defines is [Linearly Dependent](https://en.wikipedia.org/wiki/Linear_independence).
+Equation {% katex %}(12){% endkatex %} alone is insufficient to obtain a unique solution since the system of linear equations it defines is [Linearly Dependent](https://en.wikipedia.org/wiki/Linear_independence).
 In a linearly dependent system of equations some equations are the result of linear operations on the others.
 It is straight forward to show that one of the equations defined by {% katex %}(12){% endkatex %} can